John van der Velden

 Introduction

-John van der Velden is an independent researcher working at the intersection of administrative systems, institutional accountability, and public record analysis.
+John van der Velden is an independent researcher working at the intersection of administrative systems and institutional accountability, with a focus on public record analysis.

-His work focuses on documenting structural failures within governance frameworks, with an emphasis on verifiable evidence, traceable sources, and archival clarity.
+His work focuses on documenting structural failures within governance frameworks, with emphasis on verifiable evidence and traceable sources.
+Archival clarity is the standard.

 Background

-John van der Velden previously worked as a network and security specialist, focusing on systems architecture, infrastructure integrity, and process optimisation across technical and organisational environments.
+John van der Velden previously worked as a network and security specialist, focusing on systems architecture and infrastructure integrity.
+Process optimisation across technical and organisational environments was part of the role.

-His work included analysing and improving operational workflows, decision structures, and system-level efficiency — not only in IT infrastructure, but also in business and administrative processes.
+His work included analysing and improving operational workflows and decision structures.
+System-level efficiency was the target in IT infrastructure, business and administrative processes.

 This transition marked a shift from designing systems to critically examining them.

-His current work focuses on institutional processes, accountability, and the real-world consequences of administrative systems — combining technical analysis with structured investigative documentation.
+His current work focuses on institutional processes and accountability.
+The real-world consequences of administrative systems drive the research, combining technical analysis with structured investigative documentation.

 Approach

-All investigations are built on primary documentation, cross-referenced datasets, and structured analysis.
+All investigations rely on primary documentation, cross-referenced datasets and structured analysis.
 Claims are not presented without a traceable source or clearly defined analytical basis.

-The work is intentionally non-speculative and avoids narrative distortion.
+The work is non-speculative and avoids narrative distortion.

 Areas of Work